 How it works

-AdWords looks at browsing activity on Display Network sites over the last 30 days, and uses this in addition to the content the user is viewing to understand the shared interests and characteristics of the people in your remarketing list.
-Based on this information, AdWords automatically finds new potential customers whose interests and characteristics are similar to those of people in your remarketing list.
-The more characteristics and interests people in your remarketing lists share, the better Similar audiences works.
+Google Ads looks at browsing activity on Display Network sites over the last 30 days, and uses this in addition to the content that the user is viewing to understand the shared interests and characteristics of the people in your remarketing list.
+Based on this information, Google Ads automatically finds new potential customers whose interests and characteristics are similar to those of people in your remarketing list.
+The more characteristics and interests that people in your remarketing lists share, the better Similar Audiences works.

-To find Similar audiences, AdWords looks across the millions of apps and sites on the Display Network.
-As your remarketing lists change, your Similar audience will change as well.
-Similar Audience lists are created using machine learning and are built to adapt to changing markets and trends dynamically.
-These models find high-performing users who are similar to existing customers
+To find similar audiences, Google Ads looks across the millions of apps and sites on the Display Network.
+As your remarketing lists change, your similar audience will change as well.
+Similar audience lists are created using machine learning and are built to adapt to changing markets and trends dynamically.
+These models find high-performing users who are similar to existing customers.

-The original remarketing list is automatically excluded from your Similar audiences list.
-So, if visitors who are in a Similar audiences list get added to your remarketing list, they'll be removed from the Similar audiences list.
+The original remarketing list is automatically excluded from your similar audience list.
+So, if visitors who are in a similar audience list get added to your remarketing list, they'll be removed from the similar audience list.

 - Minimum of 100 visitors in the seed list (remarketing list)